2003 in British music charts: August

 Hitting the top of the UK charts for the third time with his 5th single was Daniel Bedingfield with another love ballad, "Never Gonna Leave Your Side" which he said was a twin of his previous chart topper, "If You're Not The One", being about the same girl.
 Not only was the theme similar, but so was the chart performance, only spending a week at the summit.
-Urban/R&B songstress, Blu Cantrell was next to top the charts with a single from her second album, Bittersweet.
+Urban/R&B singer Blu Cantrell was next to top the charts with a single from her second album, Bittersweet.
 The single was "Breathe" and was a collaboration with Sean Paul, who was a Jamaican born Reggae performer.
 Although never airing enough on Radio 1 to make the play list, it still managed to enter the chart at No. 1 and stay there for 4 weeks and became the surprise smash hit of the year.

 With an original fusion of modern rock and country/folk, English rock band The Coral scored their 1st No. 1 album with their second release, Magic And Medicine.
 The album spawned 3 hit singles, one of which hit the top 5, becoming their highest peaking single ever.
 However, it only took a week before Robbie Williams hit the top of the charts again when Escapology returned to the top of the charts after its 6-week stay over the Christmas season of 2002.
 It contained the hits, "Feel", "Come Undone", "Something Beautiful" and "Sexed Up".
 Taking over after a week for a 2-week run was Eva Cassidy with her 3rd UK No. 1 album, American Tune.
 She became the second female solo artist to have 3 consecutive UK No. 1 albums, after Madonna achieved this in 2000, however it could be said that Eva holds this record solo, because one of Madonna's albums was the soundtrack to Evita which featured other vocalists as well as her, whereas Cassidy holds the full credit for all three of her albums.
 Even more amazingly, Cassidy's run of consecutive No. 1 albums started after her death, so the entire record is posthumous.